From Trace to Line: LLM Agent for Real-World OSS Vulnerability Localization: Abstract

 \section{Abstract}

-Large language models show promise for vulnerability discovery, yet prevailing methods inspect code in isolation, struggle with long contexts, and focus on coarse function or file level detections—offering limited actionable guidance to engineers who need precise line-level localization and targeted patches in real-world software development.
-We present T2L-Agent (Trace-to-Line Agent), a project-level, end-to-end framework that plans its own analysis and progressively narrows scope from modules to exact vulnerable lines.
-T2L-Agent couples multi-round feedback with an Agentic Trace Analyzer (ATA) that fuses runtime evidence—crash points, stack traces, and coverage deltas with AST-based code chunking, enabling iterative refinement beyond single pass predictions and translating symptoms into actionable, line-level diagnoses.
-To benchmark line-level vulnerability discovery, we introduce T2L-ARVO, a diverse, expert-verified 50-case benchmark spanning five crash families and real-world projects. \texttt{T2L-ARVO} is specifically designed to support both coarse-grained detection and fine-grained localization, enabling rigorous evaluation of systems that aim to move beyond file-level predictions.
-On \texttt{T2L-ARVO}, T2L-Agent achieves up to 58.0\% detection and 54.8\% line-level localization, substantially outperforming baselines.
-Together, the framework and benchmark push LLM-based vulnerability detection from coarse identification toward deployable, robust, precision diagnostics that reduce noise and accelerate patching in open-source software workflows.
+Large language models show promise for vulnerability discovery, yet prevailing methods inspect code in isolation, struggle with long contexts, and focus on coarse function- or file-level detections that offer limited guidance to engineers who need precise line-level localization for targeted patches.
+We introduce T2L, an executable framework for project-level, line-level vulnerability localization that progressively narrows scope from repository modules to exact vulnerable lines via AST-based chunking and evidence-guided refinement.
+We provide a baseline agent with an Agentic Trace Analyzer (ATA) that fuses runtime evidence such as crash points and stack traces to translate failure symptoms into actionable diagnoses.
+To enable rigorous evaluation, we introduce T2L-ARVO, an expert-verified 50-case benchmark spanning five crash families in real-world projects.
+On T2L-ARVO, our baseline achieves up to 58.0\% detection and 54.8\% line-level localization rate.
+Together, T2L framework advance LLM-based vulnerability detection toward deployable, precision diagnostics in open-source software workflows.
 Our framework and benchmark are publicly available as open source at \url{https://github.com/haoranxi/T2LAgent}.